Sekou "Tepaka Lunda" Conde

 Early in his career, he produced original recordings of classical arrangements drawn from his West African roots and became an integral part of Memphis’s Nubian Dance Company and New Orleans’s Zulu Connection.
 During his time in the South, Conde reached out to those in search of their cultural identity, yearning to learn about Africa through the rich legacy of music, song and dance: He co-founded Memphis’s Bamana African Drum and Dance Ensemble and established the Djembekan School of Percussion.

-In 2006, Conde toured with Legends of West Africa and Guinea, as well as West Africa's world-renowned all-women’s drum and dance company NIMBAYA!, formerly known as Les Amazones Women Master Drummers.
+In 2006, Conde toured with Legends of West Africa, as well as West Africa's world-renowned all-women’s drum and dance company NIMBAYA!, formerly known as Les Amazones Women Master Drummers.

-The intrinsic discipline and vast knowledge Conde has gained have taken his abilities to new heights, increasing his cultural devotion to traditional African values.
-Conde lectures and performs around the world, sharing the importance of traditional culture and the upliftment of young people everywhere.
+The intrinsic discipline and vast knowledge Conde has gained have taken his abilities to new heights, increasing his cultural devotion to community and traditional African values and prosperity.
+Conde continues to teach within Muntu Dance Theatre enriching the skills and knowledge base of the organization, while performing lectures around the world about the importance of the arts, and traditional African culture.